TomaKatzarov/Trading-Bot/memory-bank/CONSOLIDATED_2_Data_Processing_and_Preparation.md

 ## 7. Class Imbalance Handling

 ### Problem
-Positive class (profitable opportunities) represents only ~6.9% of total sequences, leading to models that predict negative class predominantly.
+Positive class (profitable opportunities) historically ranged from 0.6% to 6.9%, which caused extreme imbalance.
+The October 2025 refresh lifts the positive rate to ~24%, easing—but not eliminating—the imbalance challenge.

 ### Solutions Implemented